rarimo/unforgettable-sdk/examples/react-native/README.md

 ## Usage

-1. **Select Mode**: Choose between "Create" (new recovery) or "Restore" (recover existing key)
+### Creating a Recovery

+1. Select **Create** mode
-2. **Choose Factors**: Select one or more recovery factors
+2. Choose recovery factors (e.g., Face + Password)
-3. **Optional Settings**:
-   - For Restore mode: Enter wallet address to verify
-   - Enter group identifier if using grouped recovery
+3. Optionally enter a group
-4. **Generate URL**: Tap "Generate Recovery URL"
+4. Tap **Generate Recovery URL**
-5. **Open WebView**: Tap "Open in WebView" to start the recovery process
+5. Tap **Open in WebView** to complete the recovery setup
+6. The URL will open in an embedded browser
+7. Follow the on-screen instructions to set up recovery
+8. The app will automatically poll for the recovery data

+### Restoring an Account

+1. Select **Restore** mode
+2. Choose the same recovery factors used during creation
+3. Optionally enter the wallet address or group
+4. Tap **Generate Recovery URL**
+5. Tap **Open in WebView**
+6. Complete the recovery challenges in the browser
-6. **Wait for Completion**: The app automatically polls for recovery completion
+7. The app will automatically poll for the recovery data
-7. **View Results**: Once complete, the private key and Ethereum address are displayed
+8. Once complete, the decrypted private key will be displayed
+9. Tap **Copy Key** to copy it to clipboard

 ## Architecture